 The Cynosa Chroma is a wired-only keyboard.

 The Cynosa has hotkeys for media control, backlight brightness, and 'Gaming mode', which locks the Windows key to prevent accidentally minimizing your game.
 You can also customize the keys you wish to lock with the Synapse 3 software.
+If you prefer having dedicated media controls, the SteelSeries Apex 3 is a good alternative, or if you want dedicated macro keys, look into the Corsair K57 RGB WIRELESS.

 The Razer Cynosa Chroma uses rubber dome switches that don't require a lot of force to actuate, however, the tactile bump feels quite heavy.
 Furthermore, the pre-travel distance is higher than most mechanical keyboards, requiring more distance before a keystroke is registered.
 This can lead to better typing accuracy, but can also feel less responsive, especially for gaming.
+If you want to venture in the mechanical keyboard world but aren't quite sure yet, check out the Razer Ornata V2 with its hybrid mecha-membrane switches.

 The typing experience on this keyboard is mediocre.
 Although the keys are easy to press due to the low actuation force, the rubber dome switches have a fairly heavy tactile bump, and the keys feel rather mushy and not as responsive, which can cause fatigue when typing for a long time.
 The keys are mostly stable, except for the spacebar having a slight rattle.
 Overall, it doesn't feel any different from the average office keyboard.